holamgadol/foliant-md-linter/README.md

     - `-p`, `--project <project-name>` – specify project name
     - `-d`, `--debug` – print executing command (default: false)
     - `-a`, `--allowfailure` – allow exit with failure if errors (default: false)
+    - `--node-modules <node-modules-path>` – custom path to node modules (the command to get the path to the node modules `npm list -g | head -1`)
+    - `-w --working-dir <working-dir>` – the working directory should be set if the project folder differs from the CWD.
+For example, when using the linter in vs code (the command to get the path to the working dir `pwd` in the foliant project folder)

       _helpful in CI/CD, as you can cause pipelines to fail in case of linting errors_